 - Know what it’s made of: many local sources are organic and contain shellfish.
 They are great for lawns and gardens.

 - Overseed with a low-maintenance grass seed.

 - Apply compost tea.

-Important note: Topdressing is not recommended if you live on a waterbody.
+Important note: Topdressing is not recommended if you live near a waterbody.

 Credit: Cumberland County Soil & Water Conservation District.

 Learn more at: http://cumberlandswcd.org/site/yardscape-2/